awslabs/amazon-denseclus/README.md

 ## Examples

-A hands-on example with an overview of how to use is currently available in the form of a [Jupyer notebook](notebooks/DenseClus%20Example%20NB.ipynb).
+A hands-on example with an overview of how to use is currently available in the form of a [Jupyer notebook [here](/notebooks/DenseClus%20Example%20NB.ipynb).

 ## References